-I re wrote my bucket list, and started tackling things with such ferocity that I knew I was going to tick a few things off my list each year.
+I rewrote my bucket list and started tackling things with such ferocity that I knew I was going to tick a few things off my list each year.
 And I did.
 I started living again.
 I started having experiences that reminded me of who I was, and of who I wanted to be.
-I experienced the beautiful environment we are surrounded by every day, and brought my babies into the beauty to experience it to.
+I experienced the beautiful environment we are surrounded by every day, and brought my babies into the beauty to experience it too.
 It was an amazing transformational year, even though all I was doing was getting back to my authentic self.